 When is $N(\wcm)$ a flag complex?
-For us, the most common reason for this to be true will be that it is a spherical building (cf.\ Example~\ref{ex:flags}\,(2)).
+For us, the most common reason for this to be true will be that it is a spherical building (cf.\ Examples~\ref{ex:flags}\,(2)).

 \paragraph{Products.} Suppose $\ab=\{(A(i),B(i))\}_{i\in I(n)}$ and as in Example~\ref{ex:prod1}, $X:=\cz_\gD\ab=\prod_{i\in I(n)}A(i)$ is the corresponding corner, where $X_i$ is the set of points with $i^{th}$-coordinate lying in $B(i)$.
 Put $G(i)=\pi_1(A(i))$ and $G=\pi_1(X)=G(0)\times \cdots \times G(n)$.
 Let $p:\wx \to X$ be the universal cover and $E_i$ the $G$-set of path components of $p^\minus(X_i)$.
 Let $p(i):\wt{A(i)}\to A(i)$ be the universal cover and let $E(i)$ be the $G(i)$-set of path components of $p(i)^\minus(B(i))$.
 Since each $A(j)$ is connected, the $G$-set $E_i$ is identified with the $G(i)$-set $E(i)$, equivariantly with respect to the projection $G\to G(i)$.
-(For example, if each $B(i)$ is connected and $H(i):=\pi_1(B(i))$, then $G_i:=\pi_1(X_i)=G(0)\cdots \times H(i)\times \cdots G(n)$ and
+(For example, if each $B(i)$ is connected and $H(i):=\pi_1(B(i))$, then $G_i:=\pi_1(X_i)=G(0)\times\cdots \times H(i)\times \cdots \times G(n)$ and

 As at the end of the previous subsection, we get a corner of $G$-sets $\cE$, with $E_J\cong \prod_{i\in J} E(i)$, for $J\in \cp(I(n))$.
 It follows that the simplicial cell complex $\cu(\cE,\gD)$ is the join $E(0)*\cdots\ast E(n)$.
-In other words, $\cu(\cE,\gD)$ is the spherical realization of a product of rank one buildings, $E(0)\times \cdots \times E(n)$; hence, a flag complex (cf.\ Examples~\ref{ex:flags}\ (1), (2)).
+In other words, $\cu(\cE,\gD)$ is the spherical realization of a product of rank one buildings, $E(0)\times \cdots \times E(n)$ (or the cone on such a spherical realization); hence, a flag complex (cf.\ Examples~\ref{ex:flags}\ (1) and (2)).
 So, by Proposition~\ref{p:Gset}, $\wcm$ is flag.
 Suppose each pair $(A(i),B(i))$ is an aspherical pair (cf.\ Definition~\ref{d:apair}).
 Then since each component of $X_J$ is aspherical, each component of its inverse image in $\wx$ is contractible.
 Thus, $N(\wcm)$ is acyclic.
 So, we have proved the following.

 \begin{theorem} Suppose $\{(A(i),B(i))\}_{i\in I(n)}$ is a family of aspherical pairs and that $X=A(0)\times\cdots\times A(n)$ has corner structure $\cm$ as above.
 Then $X$ and $\cm$ satisfy conditions \textup{(i)$'$}, \textup{(ii)$'$}, \textup{(iii)$'$} of Theorems~\ref{t:flag} and \ref{t:asphericalcorner}. \end{theorem}